Straight to the Point

 Long before multi-cookers came along, cast iron Dutch ovens were the original kitchen multitaskers.
-These heavy, bombproof pots date back to colonial America, when their design often included short legs, to rest on a hearth's floor, and a rimmed lid to hold fiery coals.
+These heavy, bombproof pots date back to colonial America when their design often included short legs to rest on a hearth's floor and a rimmed lid to hold fiery coals.
 Later, the French company Le Creuset's 1925 design removed the legs, added a domed lid, and forever changed the Dutch oven by coating it in enamel.
-The enamel protects the raw cast iron from rusting, means that it doesn't require any seasoning, and gives the pot a somewhat nonstick surface.
+The enamel protects the raw cast iron from rusting, which means that it doesn't require any seasoning and gives the pot a somewhat nonstick surface.

 But that lifetime of utility can cost you hundreds.
 Our question was, does it have to?
-To find out, we tested 12 enameled cast iron Dutch ovens with capacities of between five and six quarts (the size we find best suited to most homes), ranging from $45 to $330.
+To find out, we tested 15 enameled cast iron Dutch ovens with capacities between five to seven quarts, ranging from $45 to $330.

-Our goal: to find ones that perform well, are durable, and are comfortable to lift and carry.
+Our goal is to find ones that perform, are durable, and are comfortable to lift and carry.

-The Best Heritage Cast Iron Dutch Ovens: 5 1/2-Quart Le Creuset Signature Series and 5 1/2-Quart Staub Round Cocotte
+The Best Heritage Cast Iron Dutch Ovens: Le Creuset 5.5-Quart Dutch Oven and Staub 5.5-Quart Dutch Oven

 There's a reason Le Creuset continues to be one of the most recommended manufacturers in this category: It has a proven track record.
 We've used Le Creuset for years in our homes and test kitchen, reaching for it countless times to develop hundreds of recipes for Serious Eats, and it's never let us down.
 The price is high, but Le Creuset has never failed to make the purchase worth it.
 While Le Creusets are available in more than 17 core colors, about half of them ship with a black phenolic knob that can handle up to 500°F; given the price, we'd like to see all their pots come with the brand's heavier-duty stainless steel knob option.

-The Criteria: What We Look for in a Great Enameled Cast Iron Dutch Oven
+The Criteria: What To Look for in an Enameled Cast Iron Dutch Oven

-Dutch ovens can be made from steel or cast iron, both with and without an enamel coating.
-For this review, we targeted enameled cast iron only, because that's the type we find to be best suited to the dishes we usually make in this type of pot—stews and braises, chilis and hearty ragùs.
-We prefer cast iron for many of these dishes because of its great heat retention, and enamel because it offers a protective coating that's easy to cook in and clean.
+Dutch ovens are made from steel or cast iron, both with and without an enamel coating.
+For this review, we targeted enameled cast iron only because that's the type we find to be best suited to the dishes we usually make in this type of pot—stews and braises, chilis, and hearty ragùs.
+We prefer cast iron for many of these dishes because of its great heat retention and enamel because it offers a protective coating that's easy to cook in and clean.
 Acidic dishes, such as sauces and stews that call for tomato or wine, can develop a metallic taste after spending hours in plain seasoned cast iron, making enamel an even more important factor.